-This project will investigate the Children and Young Person Infringement Notice System (CAYPINS) and examine why young people received fines and why they pay or do not pay them.
+This project investigated the Children and Young Person Infringement Notice System (CAYPINS) and examine why young people received fines and why they pay or do not pay them.

-Fitzroy Legal Service Inc. will design and organise a number of one-day legal training forums on the criminal justice system across metropolitan and regional Victoria.
-The forums aim to help community workers gain a better understanding of the criminal justice system.
+Fitzroy Legal Service Inc. were funded to design and organise a number of one-day legal training forums on the criminal justice system across metropolitan and regional Victoria.
+The forums helped community workers gain a better understanding of the criminal justice system.

 A grant to produce a booklet on the legal rights of people with an acquired brain injury (ABI) for their support networks.